 The overarching goal of the PEP Classroom Innovation Grant is to support teachers in developing creative and innovative methodologies and strategies that engage and enhance student learning in measurable and meaningful ways.
-Grant applications are currently being accepted; the deadline is December 18, 2020.
+PEP’s goal is hold at least two rounds of Classroom Grants per school year.

 Baby’s First Teacher